jbcodeforce/tvpt-docs/docs/technology/spring/index.md

 ### Example of Kafka binding

-The [order service spring cloud template](https://github.com/ibm-cloud-architecture/eda-quickstarts/tree/main/spring-cloud-stream) is a simple example of order service that expose CRUD on the Order entity via a controller but instead of writing to a database, it immediately generates a message to Kafka and then the repository class consumes the message to get the data to write to the database.
+The [order service spring cloud template](https://github.com/ibm-cloud-architecture/eda-quickstarts/tree/main/spring-cloud-stream) is a simple example of order service that exposes CRUD operations on the Order entity via a controller.
+Instead of writing to a database, this service immediately generates a message to Kafka and then the repository class consumes the message to get the data to write to the database.
 This is a simple way to implement 'transaction' by using the Append log of Kafka partition as a transaction log.

 ![](./images/spring-orderms-app.png)